 - ‘natural’ progesterone cream is widely advertised for menopausal symptoms, but there are only a few studies looking at the effect for hot flushes.
 Some studies show it helps with hot flushes but others do not.
 It can only be obtained on a doctor’s prescription.

-Some women report relief from using the following alternative therapies, and some studies have shown they can be helpful.
+Some people report relief from using the following alternative therapies, and some studies have shown they can be helpful.

 - St John’s Wort – for mild depression and mood swings (caution is advised if using the oral contraceptive pill or other medications).